Introduction

 The function creates a SQLite database with a pages

-table that stores the crawled data.
+table that stores crawled data.
 For each page, it saves the URL (as primary key), title, content (in markdown format), and metadata (as JSON).
 The crawl date is automatically added as a timestamp.
-If a page with the same URL already exists, it will be replaced with the new data.
+If a page with the same URL already exists, itโs replaced with new data.
 This provides a persistent storage solution that can be easily queried later.

 save_to_database(crawl_result)